ACT, SAT & PSAT Test Prep

 Time: We start by determining the best time for students to prepare.
 When to prepare is all about time, both in terms of the time the student has available for practice and preparation, as well as the student’s maturity level and knowledge of the math content.
 For instance, a student who plays varsity sports in the fall and spring should prepare in the winter.
 On the other hand, a student who plays three varsity sports may be better off preparing early in the summer before junior year and testing in the fall (though this may put them at a slight disadvantage mathematically).

 Test: Once we determine the best 4-5 month stretch for the student to prepare, we proceed to the choice of test: SAT or ACT.
 A combination of data, context, and student preference determines test selection.
 Baseline testing data is gathered from the PSAT and a practice ACT exam at the school or practice exams with us at our test center.
-The context involves the student’s reading speed primarily.
-The ACT is a much faster test, whereas the SAT gives you more time, but the language and passages are more complex.
+The context primarily involves the student’s reading speed.

 Tutor: Based on availability, starting test scores, test preference, location, and personality, we figure out the best tutor fit.
 We take great care in our student-tutor matching process, as an authentic and trusting relationship is critical to your student’s success.